hmphu/Ultimate_Onyx/README.md

     composer require ultimate-sa/onyx-magento2

+> If any errors are returned after this command, just run `composer update` immediately.

 Next, install the new module into Magento itself by running this command in Magento base directory:

     php bin/magento module:enable Ultimate_Onyx